 Applying for a Notice or Certificate

-Previous versions of the application forms will not be accepted for certificates or notices after 1 January 2020.
+Please be advised the application forms to access the tax incentives under the Shipping Reform (Tax Incentives) Act 2012 were updated on 25 March 2020.
+Previous versions of the application forms will not be accepted for applications for certificates or notices received after 1 September 2020.

 A completed application form for a notice is to be submitted to the Department at least three months before the end of the income year for which the applicant intends to seek access to a tax incentive through the Australian Tax Office (ATO).
 A notice is required for new entrants to claim a tax incentive for a full year.
 In the absence of a notice, any certificate issued to first time applicants will only cover the last three months of the income year.